 La Paz

-A bustling city, as opposed to a quaint town, Enseñada is home to some of the best tacos in all of the Baja.
-Be sure to check out La Guerrerense for the best ceviche tacos we’ve ever had.
+A bustling city, as opposed to a quaint town, Enseรฑada is home to some of the best tacos in all of the Baja.
+Check out La Guerrerense for the best ceviche tacos weโve ever had.

 Cash is king in Mexico.
 Though many hotels and higher-end restaurants accept credit cards, many local restaurants, businesses, and camping sites only accept cash.

 How and where do you exchange money?
 Are the exchange commissions fair?
-How are the exchange rates?
+What are the exchange rates?

-We discuss everything you need to know about money and the Mexican Peso below.
+Below, we discuss everything you need to know about money and the Mexican Peso.

-We ONLY get our Mexican Pesos at ATM machines from major banks brands.
-Not only do ATMs give us the best exchange rate, but there are no commission fees, no minimum amount requirements, and hassle-free.
-You will need a debit card tied to your bank account to be able to use ATMs in Mexico.
+We ONLY get our Mexican Pesos at ATMs from major banks brands.
+Not only do ATMs give us the best exchange rate, but they also have no commission fees, no minimum amount requirements, and are hassle-free.
+You will need a debit card tied to your bank account to use ATMs in Mexico.

-Important Tip: When withdrawing money from a Mexican ATM, the last screen on many ATM machines will show you the amount you want to withdraw and will show you the proposed exchange rate.
-You will be given a choice whether to ‘accept’ or ‘decline’.
+Important Tip: When withdrawing money from a Mexican ATM, the last screen on many ATMs will show you the amount you want to withdraw and will show you the proposed exchange rate.
+You will be given a choice whether to ‘accept’ or ‘decline.’
 DO NOT accept.
 The ATM is asking you whether you accept the Mexican bank’s proposed exchange rate.
-By declining, you will use the exchange rate offered by your own bank, which will be substantially better.
+By declining, you will use the exchange rate offered by your bank, which will be substantially better.

 Banks and ATMs are in abundant supply in Mexico.
-You will almost never have trouble finding an ATM, even in many of the remote towns throughout the country.
+You will rarely have trouble finding an ATM, even in many remote towns throughout the country.

-You can find ATMs in most major grocery stores, some Oxxo convenient stores, and the many bank branches that are in the central park areas in every city and town.
+You can find ATMs in most major grocery stores, some OXXO convenience stores, and the many bank branches that are in the central park areas in every city and town.

 Before entering Mexico, we will find a money exchange shop near the border and exchange a small amount ($50-$100).
-There were many money exchange shops in San Ysidro just before the border offering much better rates than across the border in Mexico.
-This just insures that we have Mexican Pesos if anything comes up near the border areas.
+There were many money exchange shops in San Ysidro just before the border, offering much better rates than across the border in Mexico.
+This ensures that we have Mexican Pesos if anything comes up near the border areas.

 But once we’ve properly crossed the border, we immediately look for an ATM to withdraw the rest of our money.

-Tipping isn’t required in the same way that it is in the USA, but in higher-end restaurants and cafes, tipping 10% is customary.
-Adding %15+ for great service can be really appreciated.
+Tipping isn’t required in the same way as in the USA, but in higher-end restaurants and cafes, tipping 10% is customary.
+Adding 15% for excellent service can be appreciated.

-If not, you can easily obtain a Mexican SIM card at any Oxxo convenience store.
+If not, you can quickly obtain a Mexican SIM card at any Oxxo convenience store.

 - Go to the counter in Oxxo and ask for a SIM Card.
 Cost = 50 pesos

 - Data packages cost between 20-500 pesos.
-We usually purchase 200 pesos worth of data, this is good for about 4GB of data.
+We usually purchase 200 pesos’ worth of data, which is suitable for about 4GB.

-- In order to add a data package, you need to keep your Mexican number handy.
-You’ll need to tell the Oxxo employee your number in order to top up your account.
+- You need to keep your Mexican number handy to add a data package.
+You’ll need to tell the Oxxo employee your number to top up your account.

 iOverlander

-An incredibly useful app with a wealth of information relevant for road tripping through Mexico.
+An incredibly useful app with a wealth of information relevant to road-tripping through Mexico.
 Where to sleep (paid and free), where to get gas and propane, where to get water, and potentially unsafe areas.
 You can also use this app to locate many of the Banjercito offices to obtain and return your TIP.

 Google Maps